mattcoler/mattcoler.github.io/Research.md

 ## Auditory perception
 1. Perception of musical rhythm in the Andes, AKA Andean anacrusis
+2. Multilingual perception with Vincent Boswijk (PhD student)
-2. Perception of speech rhythm
+3. Perception of speech rhythm
-3. Sensory experiences (collaborative project with partners from the University of Toulouse, CNRS, and others)
+4. Sensory experiences (collaborative project with partners from the University of Toulouse, CNRS, and others)